Frequently Asked Questions

 How do I become a new patient?

 Becoming a new patient is easy!
 The first step is to fill out your new patient paperwork here.
 Please fill it out entirely.
-The second step is to send us photos or scans of the fronts and backs of your ID and Insurance cards to our email, .
+The second step is to send us photos or scans of the fronts and backs of your ID and Insurance cards to our email, email@example.com.
 We check new patient paperwork every day, so when we receive yours, we will call you within a few business days to set up your first appointment.
-Please allow 2-3 business days for us to process your information and call you.
+Please allow several business days for us to process your information and call you.

 How does therapy work during COVID-19?

 Our procedures have changed due to Covid-19.
 All of our providers offer remote appointments via phone, Zoom, or Facetime.
 Some of our providers provide in-person appointments on certain days of the week.
 Call us to find out your preferred provider's availability.
+If you are fully vaccinated and boosted, you do not need to wear a mask in our office.
+If you are not vaccinated, please call us so that we may schedule you with a virtual appointment instead.

 Do you accept my insurance?